-First some good news: Australia’s dirtiest power station, Hazelwood, is being closed down this week.
-It is the ninth and largest coal-burning power station to close in the past five years in Australia.
-However, there are 20 coal power stations
+First some good news: Australia’s dirtiest power station, Hazelwood, has closed down.
+And it is the ninth and largest coal-burning power station to close in the past five years in Australia.
+However, there are 20 coal power stations remaining in

 The Danish energy company SE has produced six for an energy company rather unusual – sometimes emotional, sometimes humourous and a bit silly – short-films about climate change, climate despair and climate solutions, asking: “WTF DO WE DO WITH CLIMATE” “Please give

 Submission to the Committee Secretary, Re: Retirement of coal fired power stations It’s time to get serious about the climate emergency and start shutting down coal fired power stations.
 There is no more time to pander to the coal industry,